vassalosv/ClipCatch/README.md

 ---

 ## Changelog

+### v0.6 — 2026-03-24
+- **MP4 output for all stream types**: `offscreen.js` now detects segment container format (fMP4 vs MPEG-TS) from magic bytes — fMP4 segments are concatenated directly as `.mp4`; MPEG-TS segments are remuxed; no more `.ts` fallback for modern streams
+- **Video thumbnails in popup**: `content.js` captures a live JPEG frame (80×45) from `<video>` elements using Canvas API and displays it as the item icon; updates on `loadeddata` for late-loading players; falls back to type emoji on cross-origin or unavailable frames
+- Thumbnail data flows through `background.js` and is stored per media item; existing entries get their thumbnail updated if a better one arrives later

 ### v0.5 — 2026-03-24
 - Fixed cross-file consistency issues (manifest, popup, content script, offscreen document, commands window)